InovaFiscaliza/RF.Fusion/src/mariadb/scripts/README.md

 - `RFFUSION_SUMMARY` materializes cross-database joins and grouped aggregates
 - repository artifacts help reconcile the operational and analytical worlds

+### Summary maintenance is now Python-owned

+The canonical refresh path for `RFFUSION_SUMMARY` is no longer the legacy MariaDB event scheduler.

+Today the model is:

+- `createProcessingDB-v9.sql` creates `SUMMARY_OUTBOX` and `SUMMARY_WORKER_STATE` in `BPDATA`
+- `appCataloga` publishers append dirty scopes into that outbox
+- `appCataloga_rffusion_summary_worker.py` consumes the outbox and refreshes the public summary tables
+- `createFusionSummaryDB-v1.sql` still defines the public summary schema and its diagnostics tables

+This preserves the `RFFUSION_SUMMARY` contract for `webfusion`, MATLAB and other readers while avoiding heavy periodic `INSERT ...
+SELECT` refreshes on hot operational tables during the day.

 That design is documented in:

 - [DB_INTERCONNECTIONS.md](/RFFusion/src/mariadb/scripts/DB_INTERCONNECTIONS.md)